tagspaces/tagspaces-extensions/README.md

 # Overview

-This repository contains all the viewer and editor extensions delivered by default with TagSpaces products.
+This repository contains the viewer and editor extensions delivered by default with TagSpaces products.

 ## Publishing new version